jessicap6647-design/Temi/DEPLOYMENT.md

 # Deploying to Vercel

-This project is configured for easy deployment to Vercel.
+This project is configured for easy deployment to Vercel using a serverless architecture.

 ## Prerequisites